As a Weapon Engineer Officer you will be one of the Navy’s weapon, communication, sensor and combat management system experts.

-Upon successful enlistment into the Navy you’ll complete a five day induction course at Devonport Naval Base before you start the seven week Joint Officer Induction Course (JOIC) at RNZAF Base – Woodbourne.
+Upon successful enlistment into the Navy you will complete the seven week Joint Officer Induction Course (JOIC) at RNZAF Base – Woodbourne.
 Once you march out of the JOIC you continue with the remaining 15 weeks of Junior Officer Common Training course (JOCT), which is back at the Devonport Naval Base.
 You will be exposed to various subjects and find out if you’ve got what it takes to be an officer in the Navy!

 Junior Office Common Training (JOCT)